 The first is erythrodermic psoriasis, an inflammatory condition that can cause high fevers, high-output cardiac failure, and desquamation (peeling) of the skin.

 The second is pustular psoriasis, which can develop suddenly due to infection or a traumatic event.
 It has also been linked to systemic steroid pulse.

 A systemic steroid pulse is a corticosteroid injection (such as cortisone) or a tapering dose of prednisone (starting with a high dose and then tapering to a lower dose in a week or 2).
 It can also occur if you abruptly stop taking steroid drugs after an extended period of use.

 Pustular psoriasis can also lead to cardiac failure, inability to control body temperature, and desquamation of the skin.

 Both of these conditions are considered medical emergencies and should be dealt with immediately.

 Doctors continue to study the treatment and triggers for psoriasis.
 Some of the areas they’re pursuing for future potential treatment are:

 - new treatments that help skin not react to the immune system

-- how other conditions, such as obesity, high blood pressure, and diabetes may contribute to psoriasis.
+- how other conditions, such as obesity, high blood pressure, and diabetes may contribute to psoriasis

-Although there is no existing cure for psoriasis, treatment can help.
-Understanding your triggers can help you avoid flare-ups and help you manage your symptoms.
+Although there’s no existing cure for psoriasis, treatment can help.
+Understanding your triggers can also help you avoid flare-ups and manage your symptoms.